top of page

 Rocky coastal view near Lagos, Portugal with arch formations and turquoise sea.
 A person stands on steps near the water, enjoying the sunny, serene scene.

 • The Trail to Lagos: If you're feeling ambitious, head east toward Lagos instead.
-It’s a slightly more challenging 10 –11 km hike that takes you past the iconic Ponta da Piedade lighthouse and some of the most beautiful grottoes in Europe.
+This is a slightly more challenging 11 km hike (3 - 4 hours) that takes you past the iconic Ponta da Piedade lighthouse and some of the most beautiful grottoes in Europe.

 Narrow street in Lagos with patterned cobblestones, lined with colorful buildings and balconies.
 Two people walk in the distance under a cloudy sky.